Residency for Writers in Amsterdam

 Applications

 If you are a foreign author interested in the Amsterdam Residency Programme please read the conditions carefully.
+Please also note that applications have to be made well in advance.
+In 2020, Anglophone authors will be given priority due to our large-scale campaign New Dutch Writing in the English language area during this year.
 If you think you meet the programme’s requirements, write us an e-mail with a short biography and explain us what project you would like to work on while in Amsterdam.
 We would also like to know if there is a specific reason why you want to come to the Netherlands.
 And don’t forget to mention the Dutch publishing house that has published your work.
 If we think you are a suitable candidate we will respond to your e-mail and encourage you to apply formally.
-This means that participation in the programme is only at the invitation of the boards of the foundations.
+This means that participation in the programme is only at the invitation of the board of the foundation.

 Conditions

-Preference is given to authors whose works have been translated into Dutch or will be shortly.
-Furthermore, authors who work in a wide range of literary genres will be given priority.
-Novelists, poets, essayists (of relevance to the current political debate in the Netherlands and beyond) or critics who can be linked to newspapers or magazines, are, in principle, eligible for the programme.
+Only authors whose work has been translated into Dutch can apply.
+Both novelists, poets, children book writers and essayists (of relevance to the current political debate in the Netherlands and beyond) are, in principle, eligible for the programme.
 The final selection is influenced by the ways in which the writer-in-residence might play his part in Amsterdam or the Netherlands.
 Most guest writers come not only to write or to do research, but also to promote the translation of one of their books or to attend a literary festival.

+The residency period is expected to last around six weeks.
 The guest writers use their time in Amsterdam for their own work and research, but they are also involved in the city’s literary and cultural life.
-All candidates may be asked to give guest lectures or readings for students and to write articles for newspapers or magazines.
-The residency period is expected to last around two to three months, with a minimum of six weeks.
-A committee consisting of University of Amsterdam professor Ieme van der Poel, Athenaeum Booksellers’ managing director Maarten Asscher and literary journalist Margot Dijkgraaf is responsible for the monitoring of the selection procedure.
+All candidates may be asked to give public performances, guest lectures or readings for students and to write articles for newspapers or magazines.

 Spui